 B – Should the product have a part that breaks, it would be best to have a local company on call for repair.
 Over seas companies generally do not have a team ready to pop in for your emergency.

-The Company – What is the reputation of the manufacturer?
-The company you are considering should provide that info for you, but in case they don’t, we know the stair lifts we trust are those manufactured in the USA by Bruno.
+What is the reputation of the manufacturer?
+The company you are considering should provide that info for you.
+But in case they don’t, we know the stair lifts we trust are those manufactured in the USA by Bruno.
 The Bruno lift offers a lifetime warranty on the motor and the rails.
 Our job at Gamburd is not to simply sell a lift, we take into consideration the health of the user, their current diagnosis and what challenges may be ahead.
 At Gamburd we do not outsource our work; we install the equipment for you and will continue to be your “go to guy” for servicing.

 The first thing you need to figure out is what type of staircase you have.
 Is it indoor, outdoor, straight?
 Or are there curves and turns?
 Then consider the options you need based on the condition of the user including weight, prognosis and living situation.
 Also factor in cost and timing.